mehdiiidooollardadash864-cmyk/my-fiirst-repo/README.md

         n (int): The number of terms to genera.

     Returns:
-        list: A  containing the Fibonacci sequence
+        list: A lis containing the Fibonacci sequence
     """
     if n <= 0:
         return []